WaveEngine/EvergineDocs/manual/extensions/networking.md

 ### Start a server

-Once you have your server configures it's time to start it, to make it able to receive incoming client connections.
+Once you have your server configured it's time to start it, to make it able to receive incoming client connections.

 ```csharp
 int port = 12345;